jddj137/image-twirl-ros/README.md

 To start the roscore, open a terminal and use the command `roscore`.

 ## Custom ROS Launch Files
 It's possible to create launch files to launch nodes you've written, nodes from other packages, or both.
-For example, the completed `ros_tutorial` package launches the image pipeline node and the usb cam node from a single launch file.
+For example, the completed `ros_img_pipe_tutorial` package launches the image pipeline node and the usb cam node from a single launch file.

 Two essential tags are the <node> tag and the <param> tag.